-All contacts with members of the executive committee or the staff are channelled through the Chairman of the audit committee.
+All contacts with the managing director and the other members of the executive committee or the staff are channelled through the chairman of the audit committee.

-The audit committee has the widest powers that it deems necessary for the accomplishment of its remit: accordingly, it may, on its own initiative, organise any inquiries in the Company and may take advice from outside experts and invite such experts to its meetings should it consider this necessary.
+The audit committee has the widest powers in the accomplishment of its tasks: it may, on its own initiative, launch any inquiries in the Company and may take advice from outside experts and invite such experts to its meetings.

-The Chairman of the audit committee ensures that the board of directors is informed of the expected and actual cost of any external assignment that the audit committee decides to undertake.
+The chairman of the audit committee ensures that the board of directors is informed of the expected and actual cost of any external assignment that the audit committee decides to undertake.

-2.1.4 The nomination, remuneration and corporate governance committee (terms of reference)
+2.1.3 The nomination, remuneration and corporate governance committee (terms of reference)

-2.1.4.1 Role of the nrc committee
+2.1.3.1 Role of the NRC Committee

-The role of the nomination, remuneration and corporate governance committee (the "NRC Committee") is to assist and advise the board of directors in all matters relating to the composition of the board of directors, its committees and the executive committee, the methods and criteria for appointing and recruiting Directors and members of the executive committee, the policy and techniques for remunerating Directors and members of the executive committee as well as in matters relating to Corporate Governance.
+The role of the NRC Committee is to assist and advise the board of directors in all matters relating to the composition of the board of directors, its committees and the executive committee, the methods and criteria for appointing and recruiting directors and members of the executive committee, the policy and techniques for remunerating directors and members of the executive committee as well as in matters relating to corporate governance.

-2.1.4.2 Responsibilities of the nrc committee
+2.1.3.2 Responsibilities of the NRC committee

-In carrying out its remit, the NRC Committee has the following functions and responsibilities:
+The NRC Committee has the following responsibilities: